 Flying into San Francisco International Airport (SFO)

-With app-based transportation services, including Lyft, you can arrange to ride with drivers using their personal, non-commercial vehicles via smartphone.
+With app-based transportation services, including Lyft and Uber, you can arrange to ride with drivers using their personal, non-commercial vehicles via smartphone.
 These services pick up passengers at the curb on the Departures/Ticketing Level of all terminals.
 Fares and travel times vary according to demand and traffic, but it typically takes 30 minutes and costs $30-40 to get from SFO to popular San Francisco neighborhoods like Union Square.

 Shared Van & Shuttle Service

 Several privately-owned, shared-ride vans provide service between SFO and passenger-specified locations.
 The one-way rate from SFO to the city center is approximately $17.
 Depending on the number of passengers, shared ride vans may make multiple stops, so the travel time can vary from 35-90 minutes.
 In the Domestic Terminals, shuttles pick up passengers curbside on the Arrivals Level terminal.
 In the International Terminal, passenger pick-up is on the Arrivals Level roadway center island.

 SFO is served by a number of taxi and limousine companies.
 Taxis depart from roadway islands on the lower level outside the Arrivals/Baggage Claims area in all terminals.
 Uniformed taxi coordinators work from 7 a.m. until 1 a.m. to ensure a smooth process for travelers.
 All cabs are metered.
 The travel time to popular drop-off points in downtown San Francisco is usually around 30 minutes (depending on traffic) and fares range from $45-60.